 [Section 238 amended by No. 35 of 2006 s.
 203; No. 26 of 2008 s.
 8; No. 49 of 2010 s.
 85.]

-239. Objection to disclosure of certain information during proceedings
+239. Objection to disclosure of certain information during legal proceedings

 (1) A person may, in any legal proceedings, object to disclosing information obtained by, or made available to, the person in the performance of functions under this Act, or in the provision of social services under an agreement referred to in section 15(1), on the grounds that —

-(a) its disclosure endangers, or is likely to endanger, a person’s safety or psychological health;
+(a) its disclosure endangers, or is likely to endanger, a person’s safety or psychological health; or

 (b) it is a record of confidential counselling with a child or a child’s relative; or